I (2015 film): Development

 Shankar collaborated with writer-duo Suresh and Balakrishnan, to work on the script of his next film.
 His norm collaborator A. R. Rahman was signed in to compose the soundtrack album and background score for the film, working with Shankar for the tenth time.
 P. C. Sreeram was confirmed to do the film's cinematography in his maiden association with the actor.
 Action choreographer Peter Hein was initially roped in the project, but he had to back out, due to commitments with S. S. Rajamouli's film Baahubali (2015).
 As a result, Martial arts choreographer Yuen Woo-ping was selected for handling the stunt sequences.
 Additional stunt direction and supervision was done by Anl Arasu.
-VFX company Rising Sun Pictures under visual effects designer V. Srinivas Mohan was selected to provide the special effects in motion filming, while Indian film production designer T. Muthuraj was confirmed as the film's art director.
+VFX company Rising Sun Pictures under visual effects designer V. Srinivas Mohan was selected to provide the special effects in motion filming, while Indian art director Thotta Tharani was confirmed as the film's art director.
 In May 2012, Shankar visited New Zealand and met filmmaker Peter Jackson and Richard Taylor's special effects and prop company Weta Workshop.
 Sean Foot and Davina Lamont provided the prosthetic makeup for Vikram's beast get-up in the film and additional prosthetic makeup was done by Christien Tinsley and Dominie Till.
 Gavin Miguel and Mary E. Vogt were in charge of the costume designing of the film's cast.

 The film was earlier reported to be titled as either Thendral or Therdal, while Azhagan and Aanazhagan were also used as alternate titles that Shankar had kept in mind.
 Since they were already used in the Tamil films released during 1991 and 1995, Shankar decided that a single alphabet would be the film's title.
 In mid-2012, the team confirmed that the project would be titled I. According to The Times of India, Shankar opted for the title I as he thought it "explains all the characteristics of the protagonist"; the word has a variety of meanings, which include "king, beauty, astonishment, guru, vulnerability, owner and arrow".
 The film's title got the name, as in the film, Lingesan (Vikram's character) was deformed due to H4N2 Influenza caused by the "I" virus that had transmitted due to an injection.

-In September 2014, producer and distributor Venu Ravichandran, stated the project would cost about ₹220 crore, however by October 2014, he and director Shankar was widely quoted as stating the budget would be less than ₹100 crore.
+In September 2014, producer and distributor V. Ravichandran, stated the project would cost about ₹220 crore, however by October 2014, he and director Shankar was widely quoted as stating the budget would be less than ₹100 crore.